 The Eighth Circuit noted that Brown’s criminal history involved no charges related to drugs or alcohol.
 Nor did he have an “extensive history of drug use,” as he had admitted to using marijuana only twice.

 Alcohol bans can be appropriate “for defendants with substance-abuse problems,” but not “where the defendant’s history or crime of conviction [does] not support a complete ban on alcohol.”
-Such special conditions of supervised release require “an individualized inquiry into the ...
+Such special conditions of supervised release require “an individualized inquiry ...